fleschutz/PowerShell/Docs/check-health.md

 .SYNOPSIS
 	Checks the system health
 .DESCRIPTION
-	This PowerShell script checks and prints the system health of the local computer.
+	This PowerShell script queries the system health of the local computer (hardware, software, and network) and prints it.
 .EXAMPLE
-	PS> ./check-health
+	PS> ./check-health.ps1

 	H A R D W A R E
 	✅ Intel(R) Core(TM) i5-6400 CPU @ 2.70GHz (CPU0, 2701MHz, socket U3E1, 30.1°C)
 	...